nats-io/nats-top/readme.md

 ## Commands

-After running `nats-top`, it is possible to use the following commands:
+While in top view, it is possible to use the following commands:

 - **o [option]**